dhoyle/splicedocs-jekyll/pages/CmdLineReference/CmdSetSessionProperty.md

 1 row selected</pre>
 </div>

-And here's an example of unsetting those values (resetting them to their connection default values):
+And this is an example of resetting those values to their connection default values:

 <div class="preWrapperWide" markdown="1"><pre class="Example">
 splice> set session_property useSpark=null;